 - An A3 or A4 sheet of paper

 - Scissors

 - Glue

-- A range of collage materials (e.g. pictures cut out from magazines or newspapers, scraps of paper, fabric or ribbon, pipecleaners, pencils to colour in/write/draw and ice-cream sticks).
+- A range of collage materials (e.g. pictures cut out from magazines or newspapers, scraps of paper, fabric or ribbon, pipecleaners, pencils to colour in/write/ draw and ice-cream sticks).

-for the base of the collage.
+Ensure that you have a sturdy piece of paper for the base of the collage.
 Thicker paper is less likely to fall apart once you start gluing your materials on.
 Gather all your materials and plan your final design.
 Do this by laying out the different materials on your paper without gluing them on.
 This will allow you to see if everything fits on the paper and if anything else needs to be added.
 Use different colours, shapes and textures to make your collage stand out!